carljsiemon/carl_capstone/readme.md

 ### Overview

 WaveToGenre is a data science project that uses machine learning (both unsupervised/supervised) to classify a song's musical genre based solely on its waveform.
 It uses Fourier Analysis techniques to convert a song's unstructured waveform data into a meaningful, structured feature space that allows for modeling.
-The Github repo with fully doumented code and Readme can be found [here](github.com/carljsiemon/carl_capstone).
+The fully documented code for this project can be found [here](https://github.com/carljsiemon/carl_capstone/tree/master/code).

 ### Motivation